bts/lein-fpm/README.md

 # lein-fpm

-A Leiningen plugin for generating minimalist packages using [fpm](https://github.com/jordansissel/fpm).
+A Leiningen plugin for generating simple packages using [fpm](https://github.com/jordansissel/fpm).

-Generated packages install a standalone jar for your project in `/usr/lib`, a wrapper shell script in `/usr/bin`, and an upstart script in `/etc/init`. lein-fpm assumes that your project can successfully build a functioning standalone jar via `lein uberjar`.
+Generated packages install a standalone JAR for your project in `/usr/lib`, a wrapper shell script in `/usr/bin`, and an upstart script in `/etc/init`. lein-fpm assumes that your project can successfully build a functioning standalone jar via `lein uberjar`.